-Are you offering your baby a dream feed?
-Or are you considering introducing one to help improve their night sleep?
-Well, I have some information which can help you decide whether a dream feed is right for you and your baby.
+If you are currently offering your baby a dream feed, or you are considering introducing one to help improve their night sleep, the information fond in this blog should help you decide whether a dream feed is right for you and your baby.

-It’s important to note that dream feeds don’t work for every baby.
-They are really only successful for around 50% of babies.
-And, they are best offered after 12 weeks of age and phased out by 7 months of age.
+Firstly, the most important thing to note is that dream feeds don’t work for every baby.
+They are really only successful for around 50% of babies, best offered after 12 weeks of age and phased out by 7 months of age.
+This is because babies under 12 weeks of age have an insufficient and weak suck when they are sleep and won't take in as much milk as they need to achieve the benefits of the dream feed.
+Dream feeds will not naturally help babies achieve longer blocks of sleep when over the age of 7 months.

 After the age of 5 months